-AWS Fargate is a compute engine for Amazon ECS allows you to run Docker containers without having to manage servers or clusters.
+AWS Fargate is a compute engine for Amazon ECS that allows you to run Docker containers without having to manage servers or clusters.
 With AWS Fargate, there is no need to scale, provision, or configure clusters of virtual machines to run containers.
-You don’t have to choose server types and how are they communicating together.
+You don’t have to choose server types and how they communicate together.
 You just have to focus on building and designing an application instead of managing the infrastructure that helps to run the application.

-Further, Amazon ECS has two modes – Fargate Launch Type and EC2 Launch Type.
-With Fargate Launch Type, you may pack your application in containers, specify the memory or CPU requirements, define IAM or networking policies, and launch your application finally.
+Further, Amazon ECS has two modes – the Fargate Launch Type and EC2 Launch Type.
+With the Fargate Launch Type, you may pack your application in containers, specify the memory or CPU requirements, define IAM or networking policies, and launch your application finally.

 With EC2 Launch Type, you may define server-level, and get more granular control over the infrastructure to run container applications.
 It helps to identify the best server for your application based on your source requirements.

 With Fargate, you just have to think of containers and focus on building and operating your app.
-It eliminates the need for managing cluster of Amazon EC2 Instances.
+It eliminates the need for managing a cluster of Amazon EC2 Instances.
 You don’t have to pick the instance types, manage the cluster scheduling, or optimize the cluster optimization.
-All of these infrastructure needs are managed by Fargate service itself.
+All of these infrastructure needs are managed by the Fargate service itself.

 With Fargate, it is easy to scale servers.
 You don’t have to worry about provisioning compute resources for container apps.
 Once you define the application requirements like CPU usage or memory etc., AWS Fargate scales your requirements in a highly available manner.
 You no longer have to decide when to scale requirements and pack them for optimal utilization.
 Fargate allows you to launch thousands of containers together in seconds and easily scale to run your mission-critical applications.